ecadlabs/taquito/website/versioned_docs/version-17.5.0/tutorial.md

 And to implement all these, you need detailed information about different data types, protocols, constants, and algorithms used in the Tezos blockchain.
 Taquito abstracts away all this complexity and provides a simple API for interacting with the blockchain.

 ## Sending a `Transfer` operation to the blockchain using Taquito {#sending-operations}
-Now we want to send an operation to the blockchain.
+Now, we want to send an operation to the blockchain.
 When reading, we just sent a read request.
 When sending an operation, we need to prove that we own the address.
 To do this, we need to sign the operation with the private key of the address.

 In the next step, we will simply store the private key in the source code.
 This is not secure, and you should never do this in a production application.